 The Suncoast Energys gas station is officially located at 5928 Butler National Dr. but is easily visible from S. Semoran Blvd., which is the N/S running street just north of MCO.
 It consistently has one of the highest prices for gasoline in the country, regardless of what “normal” gas prices are.

-And if charging over two times the going rate for gasoline wasn’t enough, for YEARS this gas station didn’t even post prices!
+And if charging upwards of over two times the going rate for gasoline wasn’t enough, for YEARS this gas station didn’t even post prices!
 People didn’t know how much the gas was until they got to the pump.
 Eventually the City of Orlando enforced an ordinance that gasoline prices had to be posted in an easily viewable spot, and for a while there, the Suncoast Energys was fined $250 daily, because they didn’t have signs.
 Now they do.
 One sign.
 That you can barely see from the main road.
 Because of course you can’t.

 If you look at this place’s Yelp pages, you’ll see dozens of people who paid their ridiculous prices because they didn’t know better.
 No one why it only has 1 star.